krishanthisera/ebpf-101/slides/slides.md

 <!--
-- trace points are more robust than kprobes since they are less likely to change between kernel versions -->
+- trace points are more robust than kprobes since they are less likely to change between kernel versions
+- Libpf make it easier to byt letting us use SEC("ksyscall/execve") so we don't have to be specific like kprobe/__arm64_sys_execve
+-->

 ---